 Bread is an absolute staple in European cuisine.
 While there are little bakeries on every corner, nothing beats the taste of home-baked bread and pastries.

 These Danish-style buns are bread-like in texture, almost like dinner rolls but slightly sweet.
-A hint of cardamom marries well with the nuts and dried fruit, and it doesn't overwhelm at all.
+A hint of cardamom marries well with the nuts and dried fruit, and it doesn't overwhelm them.
 I think I'll add some chocolate chips the next time!

 Wondering how to use different types of yeast?
-Check out this post that explains it all!
+Check out using four types of yeast post that explains it all!

 How to make walnut cranberry and raisin buns?